Latent period (epidemiology): Generation time

-The generation time (or generation interval) of an infectious disease is the time interval between the beginning of infection in an individual (infector) to the time that person transmits to another individual (infectee).
+The generation time (or generation interval) of an infectious disease is the time interval between infection in an individual (infector) and infection in another individual (infectee) after successful transmission of pathogens.
 The generation time specifies how fast infections are spreading in the community with the passing of each generation.
-In contrast, the effective reproductive number determines in what number the infections are spreading in the community with the passing of each generation.
+In contrast, the effective reproductive number determines how many new infections are generated by each infectious individual under prevailing conditions.
 The latent period and the infectious period helps determine the generation time of an infection.
-The mean generation time is equal to the sum of the mean latent period and one-half of the mean infectious period, given that infectiousness is evenly distributed across the infectious period.
+The mean generation time is equal to the sum of the mean latent period and one-half of the mean infectious period, assuming that infectiousness is evenly distributed across the infectious period.

-Since the precise moment of infection is very difficult and almost impossible to detect, the generation time is not properly observable for two successive hosts.
+Since the precise moment of infection is usually difficult to determine, the generation time cannot generally be observed directly for two successive hosts.
 Generally, in infectious disease statistics, the onset of clinical symptoms for all the hosts are reported.
 For two successive generations (or cases or hosts) in a chain of infection, the serial interval is defined as the period of time between the onset of clinical symptoms in the first host (infector) and the onset of analogous clinical symptoms in the second host (infectee).
-Just like the generation time, the length of the serial interval depends on the lengths of the latent period, the infectious period and the incubation period.
-Therefore the serial interval is often used as a proxy measure to estimate the generation time.
+Just like the generation time, the length of the serial interval depends on the durations of the latent period, the infectious period and the incubation period.
+Therefore the serial interval is often used as an observable proxy to estimate the generation time.

 Usage of the term outside epidemiology

-Outside the confines of epidemiology, the term "latent period" may be defined in some general-purpose dictionaries (e.g. the Collins English Dictionary or Merriam-Webster Online Dictionary) as being the time interval between infection by a pathogen and the onset of symptoms, i.e., as a synonymous term for the epidemiologically different concept of "incubation period".
+Outside the confines of epidemiology, the term "latent period" may be defined in some general-purpose dictionaries (e.g. the Collins English Dictionary or Merriam-Webster Online Dictionary) as being the time interval between infection by a pathogen and the onset of symptoms, i.e., as a synonym for the epidemiologically distinct concept of "incubation period".

 In the discussion of cancers (a non-infectious disease), the term "latency period" is used to indicate the time that passes between being exposed to something that can cause disease (such as radiation or a virus) and having symptoms.
 Doctors and medical journals may speak of "latent" tumors, which are present but not active or causing symptoms.

 In the discussion of syphilis (a sexually transmitted infectious disease), the term "latent" refers to asymptomatic periods with different degrees of infectiousness.

+These uses of latent or latency should be distinguished from the epidemiological definition of the latent period as the interval between infection and onset of infectiousness.